 Born and raised in Vancouver, Adam received his law degree from Yale, where he was a Kirby Simon Human Rights Fellow.
 He holds an undergraduate degree with high honours from Harvard, where he was a John Harvard Scholar and was elected to the Phi Beta Kappa honour society.
 He is a member of the Canadian Bar Association, the Ontario Bar Association, the Advocates’ Society, the Criminal Lawyers’ Association, the New York State Bar Association, and the National LGBT Bar Association.

 SELECTED PUBLICATIONS AND PRESENTATIONS

-- “Automation Not Domination: AI and Inclusion”, (June 2019) (with Michael Scherman)
+- “Automation Not Domination: AI and Inclusion” (June 2019), published by the Canadian Chamber of Commerce (with Michael Scherman)

 - “Religious Freedom: Taking Stock of the State of Constitutional Protections in Canada & the United States” (January 2019), panel at Runnymede Society annual conference (video)

 - “If an autonomous vehicle has an accident, who is legally responsible?”
 (December 2018), Maclean’s

 - “Why Canada’s Supreme Court appointments are nothing like America’s circus” (July 2018), Maclean’s